humanetech-community/community-hub/_activities/01-awareness-program/02-campaigns/01-campaign-aware-prepare.md

 The success criteria will need to be updated as the project comes along, but currently are:

-- Maintain a steady growth of activists and campaigners across the 5 stages of involvement (see [Strategy](#strategy).
+- Maintain a steady growth of activists and campaigners across the 5 stages of involvement (see [Strategy](#strategy)).
 - Daily and growing activity on open tasks in the project Issue tracker, and reporting back to the forum.
 - Assignment of active cooperators to newly defined project roles, to distribute project responsibilities.